mrap/stay-low/README.md

   * If the cue ball is pocketed, any points accumulated for **this shot** are awarded to the opposing player.
     The turn ends, and the opposing player has ball in hand.

+## Terms

+  * Object ball - any numbered ball
+  * Target (ball) - ball that can be legally struck by the cue ball

 ## TODO